 - Price – Have a preferred price range you’re comfortable with?
 It’s not about how many shares you can buy, but just a range you like.
 Maybe it’s stocks in the teens, maybe it’s sub-$50, maybe it’s $100+ that you like.
 And knowing the limits on both the upside and downside of price which you absolutely do not plan to own is every bit as valid here in order to exclude them from your list.

 - Volume – There’s no substitute for liquidity.
 Being able to trust the presence of a seller when you go to buy, or a buyer when you go to sell is valuable.
 Tight markets mean less slippage, better price competition, and greater efficiency for you.
 Deciding your lower threshold for daily average volume will help ensure you’re sticking with liquid stocks and options.

-- Optionable – Wait, I thought this was about stocks!
-It is, but looking to optionable stocks on your watchlist will open countless other opportunities through the options tied to those stocks.
+- Optionable – Wait canada goose outlet, I thought this was about stocks!
+It is canada goose sale, but looking to optionable stocks on your watchlist will open countless other opportunities through the options tied to those stocks.
 It’s the options which provide the Kick!

 - Index or ETF Components – Like S&P 500 companies?
 Put them on the list.
 Have some favorite ETF’s?
 Put the heavyweight components on your watchlist, as you just might find they will at times offer greater potential than the group.
 That can mean outperformance at the risk of less diversification.

 - Fundamentals – Knowing that a company is growing their revenue or EPS might help you sleep better at night.
 If that’s the case, why not include that in your scans so that your watchlist reflects it?
 The most important factor will ultimately be the price action when it comes to your profitability, but peace of mind certainly has a place in your list if the fundamentals matter to you.